khedo1/recipes-website/README.md

 # recipes-website
-a toy HTML website for showcasing recipes
+A toy HTML website for showcasing recipes